 Instagram-obsessed couples will appreciate partnerships with event influencers, like invitation designer Ceci Johnson of Ceci New York, who created a capsule collection that translates her signature style into custom linens.
 Those in the Chicago and Miami metro areas will welcome the fact that the company also rents furniture through its sister brand, Nüvole Collection.

-Couples (and/or their planner) can place an order during a scheduled visit at one of three showrooms or secure their linens by phone, email, or directly on the company website.
+Couples (and/or their planner) can place an order during a scheduled visit at one of their showrooms or secure their linens by phone, email, or directly on the company website.
 Expect your linens to arrive one business day before the event via UPS Ground or expedited service; after the wedding, simply pack linens in the reusable duffel bag and return via prepaid label.

 Best Napkin Rentals: borrowed BLU